How To Improve Your Child’s Exam Results

 - Help develop visualisation: Visualisation of the given text is one of the best ways to understand a concept and remember it.
-In fact, some experts recommend that closing of eyes while visualising something, helps the person remember better.
+In fact, some experts recommend that closing of the eyes while visualising something, helps the person remember better.
 In a study, ‘Eye closure helps memory by reducing cognitive load and enhancing visualisation’, by Vredeveldt A, Hitch GJ, Baddeley AD, published in 2011, the researchers found the participant’s 'recall to be significantly better when distraction was minimal, providing evidence that eye closure reduces cognitive load’.

 - Recommend summarising: Ask your child to summarise whenever she comes across a new concept or a theory.
 When she summarises what she reads, it’ll help her grasp the concepts better.
 This will help her remember by understanding and not memorising by rote.

 It’s important for you to remember that parental support is not only about encouraging your child to do better but also letting him make mistakes.
 Do not be critical about one bad performance.
 Try to find out the reasons and help him find a solution to the problem.
-A child could underperform for various reasons and not all of them need be academic.
+A child could under perform for various reasons and not all of them need to be academic.
 Remember the goal is for your child to succeed in life and not just exams.